viacheslavplatonov/viacheslavplatonov/README.md

 ## Hello 🙂

-I’m an iOS Developer, currently working at few new features in Moscow Metro && developing personal projects that will be came to AppStore.
+I’m an iOS Developer, currently working at few new features in Moscow Metro && developing personal projects.

  - 🌱 I’m currently learning how to make ios app better :)
  - 📚 In addition, I try to be in good shape all the time, which helps the technical literature and some conference